2014-2015 Technical Committee Reports

 Last but not least, JASA is looking for additional Associate Editors in AB.

 Thank you to all the members of TC AB for your support and involvement in the various activities of the ASA.

 Once again the Technical Committee on Architectural Acoustics (TCAA) continues its focus on:

-1. A rich diversity of relevant ASA Conference Events
+1. A rich diversity and relevance at ASA Conference Events

-2. Outreach and Advocacy in the discipline in between conventions
+2. Outreach and Advocacy in the discipline during and between commences

 3. A steady Focus on Future Growth